Skip to main content

 curl -sSL https://get.s9s.dev | bash

-# If installed via binary download
+# If installed via binary download (replace version and arch as needed)

 # If installed via Go